 Thunder Bay Port Authority's Mobile Harbour Crane

-Project cargo handling in the Port of Thunder Bay got a big boost in 2012.
-Thunder Bay Port Authority’s new Liebherr LHM 320 mobile harbour crane arrived at the port’s general cargo facility, Keefer Terminal, in July.
+Thunder Bay Port Authority's Liebherr LHM 320 mobile harbour is an integral part of its marine operations at the port’s general cargo facility, Keefer Terminal.
 The crane has a 104-tonne lifting capacity at an 18.5 metre reach.
 It is capable of lifting project cargo, break bulk such as steel and forest products, containers and bulk cargo.
 The addition of the crane means project cargo shipments can be delivered to the terminal on gearless vessels.
 The crane has an impressive capacity for clamming bulk cargo out of a ship – up to 1,100 tonnes per hour.